Outward compactness: Abstract logics

 \section{Abstract logics}

-In order to connect the existence of cardinals that are $\Psi$-strong for certain classes to compactness properties of strong logics, we now fix a notion of \emph{abstract logic}.
-This notion, as introduced below, is taken from \cite{bdgm}.
-As argued in {\cite[Section 4]{bdgm}}, results of Makowsky in \cite{MR780522} show that Vop\v{e}nka's Principle is equivalent to the assumption that every abstract logic has a strong compactness cardinal (see Theorem \ref{theorem:Makowsky} below), {i.e.,} a direct analogue of Theorem \ref{theorem:Magidor} that replaces second-order logic with arbitrary abstract logics and the existence of an extendible cardinal with the validity of Vop\v{e}nka's Principle.
+In order to connect the existence of cardinals that are $\Psi$-large for certain classes to compactness properties of strong logics, we now fix a notion of \emph{abstract logic}.
+Our setup is based on the definitions given in \cite[Section 2.5]{MR409165} and our exact presentation closely follows the one provided in \cite{bdgm}.
+In \cite{MR780522}, Makowsky proved that Vop\v{e}nka's Principle is equivalent to the assumption that every abstract logic has a strong compactness cardinal (see also {\cite[Section 4]{bdgm}} and Theorem \ref{theorem:Makowsky} below), {i.e.,} that a direct analogue of Theorem \ref{theorem:Magidor} that replaces second-order logic with arbitrary abstract logics and the existence of an extendible cardinal with the validity of Vop\v{e}nka's Principle holds.
 The goal of this section is to formulate and verify similar analogues of Theorem \ref{theorem:LL2Duality} and Corollary \ref{corollary:IndividualChar} for abstract logics.

-\begin{definition} \begin{enumerate} \item A \emph{language} is a tuple consisting of disjoint sets $\mathfrak{F}_\tau$ (the \emph{function symbols} in $\tau$), $\mathfrak{R}_\tau$ (the \emph{relation symbols} in $\tau$) and $\mathfrak{C}_\tau$ (the \emph{constant symbols} in $\tau$) together with a function $\map{a_\tau}{\mathfrak{F}_\tau\cup\mathfrak{R}_\tau}{\omega}$ (the \emph{arity function} for $\tau$).
+\begin{definition} \begin{enumerate} \item A \emph{language} is a tuple consisting of disjoint sets $\mathfrak{F}_\tau$ (the \emph{function symbols} in $\tau$), $\mathfrak{R}_\tau$ (the \emph{relation symbols} in $\tau$) and $\mathfrak{C}_\tau$ (the \emph{constant symbols} in $\tau$) together with a function $\map{a_\tau}{\mathfrak{F}_\tau\cup\mathfrak{R}_\tau}{\omega\setminus\{0\}}$ (the \emph{arity function} for $\tau$).

 \item Given a language $\tau$, a \emph{$\tau$-structure} is a tuple where $\vert M\vert$ is a non-empty set (the \emph{universe of $M$}), each $f^M$ is an $a_\tau(f)$-ary function on $\vert M\vert$, each $r^M$ is an $a_\tau(r)$-ary relation on $\vert M\vert$, and each $c^M$ is an element of $\vert M\vert$.
 We let $\Str_\tau$ denote the collection of all $\tau$-structures.